iOS 13 brings new features to Apple Health App

 What is the new Cycle Tracking feature?

-Apple has now also played its hand at cycle tracking by featuring it into the iOS 13 Health app update.
-It helps in tracking and logging various data points on PMS including, flow level, basal body temperature, spotting, symptoms, and cramps.
+Apple has also stepped into the game of women health tracking application development by featuring cycle tracking into the iOS 13 health app update.
+With this latest feature, the app helps in tracking and logging various data points on PMS including, flow level, basal body temperature, spotting, symptoms, and cramps.

 When you initially use this Health app feature, the app asks you some basic information related to your PMS cycle.
 With this as the base information and reference point, the app predicts certain assumptions like when periods start, how long they may last, what kind of flow will be, etc.